Westat: History

-Westat Inc. began as a partnership in 1961 with co-founders Edward C. Bryant, Ph.D., a tenured full professor of statistics at the University of Wyoming, and two former students, James Daley and Donald King.
+Westat Inc. began as a partnership in 1961 with co-founders Edward C. Bryant, a University of Wyoming statistics professor, and two former students, James Daley and Donald King.
 In 1963, the company was incorporated.
-Dr. Bryant served as the company's first president until 1978, when Joseph Hunt took over as president for the next 32 years.
-In 1981, Westat moved to its present location in Rockville, Maryland and today maintains staff in the U.S., China, Costa Rica, Ethiopia, India, South Africa and Thailand.
+Bryant served as the company's first president until 1978 when Joseph Hunt took over as president for the next 32 years.

+In 1978, the company established the Employee Stock Ownership Plan (ESOP), which allowed employees to own stock in the company.

+In 1981, Westat moved to its present location in Rockville, Maryland.

-In May 2011, James E. Smith, Ph.D., became president and CEO of the company.
-Graham Kalton, Ph.D., stepped down as chairman of the board in 2019, and was replaced by Smith.
-Scott Royal, Ph.D., became the CEO and President of the company in March 2020.
+In May 2011, James E. Smith, became president and CEO of the company.
+Graham Kalton, stepped down as chairman of the board in 2019, and was replaced by Smith.
+Scott Royal, became the CEO and President of the company in March 2020.

-Recent acquisitions
+In June 2023, Renee F. Slobasky succeeded Smith as board chair.

+Acquisitions

+Westat acquired Geostats, a research and technology company, in November 2012.

-Westat acquired education research and technical assistance specialist, Edvance Research in January 2016 and healthcare data analytics firm, JEN Associates in February 2018, both for an undisclosed amount.
+In 2015, Westat acquired education research and technical assistance specialist, Edvance Research, and information technology solutions company Fenestra.
+Healthcare data analytics firm, JEN Associates, was acquired in February 2018.
+The acquisitions were for an undisclosed amount.

 In June 2022, the company acquired Insight Policy Research (Insight) which operates as a wholly owned subsidiary of Westat, known as 'Westat Insight'.